The objectives of the program

-Applicants submit their individual written work during their enrolment in the program.
-Applicants fulfilling the course requirements in a retrospective way can submit their written work for grading and validation not earlier than one year following registration.
-The written individual work consists of the (clinical case reports) consisting in case logs, case reports and the master thesis.
-In the course of their professional activity, students have to produce a written record of 50 clinical cases from their own field work.
+Students submit their individual written work during their enrolment in the program.
+Participants fulfilling the course requirements retroactively can submit their written work for grading and validation no later than one year following registration.
+The written individual work consists of case logs, clinical case reports and the master’s thesis.
+In the course of their professional activity, students must produce a written record of 50 clinical cases from their own field work.

-Forty four of the fifty cases have to be documented in a condensed fashion.
+Forty-four of the fifty cases have to be documented in a condensed fashion.
 They must reflect the chosen discipline and are expected to be mostly produced in the second half of the program.
 A written summary of each case is presented in a standardized format including case identification, location and history, results of the examination, laboratory findings, differential diagnosis, final diagnosis and prognosis, therapy and outcome.
 All raw data relevant to each case must be filed in a digitalized format and must be accessible upon request by the examination board.
-An example of a case log is shown in Annex ****.

-Examination: The candidate is requested to submit his/her cases log to the Master’s Programme Committee.
-The case log is viewed by 1 member of the Examination Board and graded on a 0-20 scale (<10= fail, 10-12 = sufficient, 12-14 = fair, 14-16 = good, 16-18 = very good, 18-20 = excellent).
-The module is passed when a grade of at least 10 is obtained.
-In case of an insufficient grade, the candidate is notified about the shortcomings of the case log and requested to resubmit a revised version or submit additional cases within 6 months of notice.
+Examination: The candidate is requested to submit his/her case logs to the Master’s Program Committee.
+The case log is viewed by a member of the Examination Board and graded on a 0-20 scale (<10= fail, 10-11.9 = sufficient, 12-13.9 = fair, 14-15.9 = good, 16-17.9 = very good, 18-20 = excellent).
+The module is passed when a minimum grade of 10 is obtained.
+In case of an insufficient grade, the candidate is notified about the shortcomings of the case log and requested to resubmit a revised version or submit additional cases within 6 months.

-Format: 6 of the 50 cases, covering a range of topics in the chosen discipline are selected by the candidate for written in depth case reports.
+Format: 6 of the 50 cases, covering a range of topics in the chosen discipline, are selected by the candidate for written, in-depth case reports.
 These case reports include a complete presentation of the case, illustrations where necessary, literature review on the subject with references and a discussion.
 The candidates must demonstrate a comprehensive understanding of the topic.
-Generally, a case report should contain 2000 words +/- 10%, excluding references and appendix.
+Generally, a case report should contain 2000 words +/- 10%, excluding references and appendices.
 The combined case reports should not exceed a total of 20,000 words.
-An example of a case report is shown in Annex ****.

-Examination: The candidate is requested to submit her/his case reports in duplicate in print or digitized document to the Master’s Programme Committee.
-Each case report is viewed by 1 member of the Examination Board and graded on a 0-20 scale (<10= fail, 10-12 = sufficient, 12-14 = fair, 14-16 = good, 16-18 = very good, 18-20 = excellent).
+Examination: The candidate is requested to submit his/her case reports in duplicate, in print or a digitized document to the Master’s Program Committee.
+Each case report is viewed by a member of the Examination Board and graded on a 0-20 scale (<10= fail, 10-11.9 = sufficient, 12-13.9 = fair, 14-15.9 = good, 16-17.9 = very good, 18-20 = excellent).
 The grades of the individual case reports are averaged to obtain one single grade.
 When this average grade is below 10, candidates are requested to resubmit revised versions of the failed case reports.

 Practical work and experience (Module V, 20 ECTS)

-The thesis can consist of either an analytical retrospective or treatment study on a specific problem, or an experimental study relating to the chosen discipline.
-An in depth literature review on a chosen subject is also acceptable.
+The thesis can consist of either an analytical retrospective, a treatment study on a specific problem, or an experimental study relating to the chosen discipline.
+An in-depth literature review on a chosen subject is also acceptable.
 Students are required to send in a short outline of the planned thesis project, which has to be approved by the examination board.
-The thesis has to include an introduction with literature review on the subject and description of the objectives of the study, a materials and methods section, a results section, a discussion and a list of references.
-The total thesis should generally not contain more than 10.000 words.
-A peer-reviewed publication of original research work with the candidate as a first author and produced during the enrolment in the Master program is accepted as a Master thesis.
+The thesis has to include an introduction with a literature review on the subject and description of the study’s objectives, a materials and methods section, a results section, a discussion and a list of references.
+The total thesis should generally not exceed 10,000 words.
+A peer-reviewed publication of original research work with the candidate as a first author and produced during their time on the Master’s program is accepted as a Master’s thesis.

-Examination: The candidate is requested to submit her/his thesis (dissertation) in duplicate in print or digitized to the Master’s Programme Committee.
-The thesis is viewed by 2 members of the Examination Board and graded on a 0-20 scale (<10= fail, 10-12 = sufficient, 12-14 = fair, 14-16 = good, 16-18 = very good, 18-20 = excellent).
-The grades of the 2 reviewers are averaged to obtain one single grade.
+Examination: The candidate is requested to submit his/her thesis (dissertation) in duplicate, in print or a digitized form, to the Master’s Program Committee.
+The thesis is viewed by two members of the Examination Board and graded on a 0-20 scale (<10= fail, 10-11.9 = sufficient, 12-13.9 = fair, 14-15.9 = good, 16-17.9 = very good, 18-20 = excellent).
+The grades of the two reviewers are averaged to obtain one single grade.
 When this average grade is below 10, candidates are requested to resubmit a revised version of the thesis.